How to Invest in Property: A Blueprint for Achieving Long-Term Success

 Property Investment and the Law

-The government’s How to Rent guide will tell you about other rules and regulations you need to know about in England.
+In addition the government’s How to Rent guide will tell you about other rules and regulations you need to know about in England.

 In Scotland, you will need to register with the Scottish Landlord Register.
 In Wales, you will need to register with Rent Smart Wales.
 In Northern Ireland, you will need to join the Landlord Registration Scheme.

-Using a Limited Company or Investing in Your Own Name
+Using a Limited Company

 Why Diversification Matters